THE IMPORTANCE OF Quantity Surveying

 - Bid comparison between bidders was more difficult since they have different formats of proposals, different standards of measurement and dissimilar cost presentations.

-What are the contributions of the QS during the project development cycle?
+What are the contributions of the Quantity Surveyors during the project development cycle?

 These data are made available to the designers so that they can maximize the value of the building.
 The design team has to make sure that they are comparing similarly-completed projects.
 You cannot compare a mall and a hospital’s parameters nor can you compare a 3-storey house to a 40-storey building.